 My friend, Selina, from Creative Juices for Decor requested a healthier eggnog recipe and I was happy to oblige.
 (Selina is one of the most talented and creative decorators I’ve ever seen…I am definitely adding some of her ideas to my home.)

 There’s no alcohol in my version but if you need some rum go ahead and add the perfect amount for you.
 You’ll also notice I opted for a cooked version.
-Here’s why: it’s always smart to serve cooked eggs to guests, especially children, the elderly, and anyone who has a weakened immune system.
+Here’s why: it’s always smart to serve cooked eggs to the best place guests, especially children, the elderly, and anyone who has a weakened immune system.
 I don’t ever want my food to be the cause of someone getting sick.